rfg-modding/SyncFaction/README.md

   * tests
   * streaming repack vpp to a temp file, then switch-rename
   * cleanup on any failure to last known state?
+3. port/network checker?
+  * inspect how game uses network for client and host modes
+  * check if traffic can flow as required by either mode
+  * need a server side app for this